Skip to main content

 • Insomnia

-Discontinuation syndrome symptoms may take a few hours to three days to appear and may persist for one or two weeks.
-Usually, these symptoms resolve without treatment in one to two weeks.
+Discontinuation syndrome may take a few hours to five days to appear and may persist for up to 10 days or more.
+Usually, these symptoms resolve without treatment.

 Serious side effects of Trintellix